-The most common shapes for modular tables are rectangles, squares, or triangular corners.
-These allow tables to be set up in rectangular or open square configuration.
+The most common shapes for modular conference tables are rectangles, squares, or triangular corners.
+These allow tables to be set up in rectangular or open-square configuration.
 We have found that it’s useful to add other shapes to the mix.
 We frequently make modular sets that include partial arcs of circles and polygonal tables.
 These allow a table to respond to oddly shaped rooms, like this NASA facility:

 Mixed shape tables still allow a variety of uses for the room.
 Here are some layouts we did for the project above:

 Even a very simple scheme, with one rectangular size and one polygon, can provide for many setups:

 When you order a table from Paul Downs, we’ll work with you to figure out what combination of different shapes works best for your room and your different meeting types.

 Most modular conference room table sets include rectangular tables with a 2:1 proportion of long to short side.
 The actual dimensions will vary: 30” x 60”, 33” x 66”, and 36” x 72” are very common.
 We frequently use a 3:1 proportion, as it is more efficient.
 Two 30” x 90” tables seat the same number of people as three 30” x 60” tables, but costs less, as there are fewer tops to make and fewer legs to install.
 We always look for an opportunity to do the job with fewer tables.